Contractor can guide you toward dream abode

 “Most homeowners focus on finishes, the things they can see and touch,” said architectural designer with Graham Builders, Christy Ammerman.
 “What they first need to think about, however, is site planning and focusing on indoor-outdoor relationships, which are so important for Hawaii,” added Ammerman, who earned her master’s degree in Architecture from Savannah College of Art & Design.

 We’ve all been in homes that have poor access to backyards or they are stifling hot because cross-ventilation wasn’t considered.
 Some homes don’t even take advantage of breathtaking views for simple lack of strategically placed windows.
+For this reason, many architects now use something like Cloud 9 Visualisation to bring the design to life that allows us to see flaws more easily.

 “Our designers place high importance on things many homeowners overlook.
 You need experienced people guiding you to make sure your home fi ts its unique setting and allows you to enjoy your entire property fully,” said Fujimoto.